-The Incubator application is open.
-The Summer 2020 Incubator is virtual, with program activities delivered via Zoom and phone -- facilitating, for the first time, work with member companies based outside of Los Angeles.
+The Fall 2020 and Spring 2021 Incubators are virtual, with program activities delivered via Zoom and phone -- facilitating, for the first time, work with member companies based outside of Los Angeles.
 The general program is delivered in weekly group meetings, weekly workshops, mentor visits, and individual office hours.
-The program will run from June 15 - August 14.

 USC Marshall / Greif Incubator